arashbm/disjoint_set/README.md

 # disjoint\_set

 A simple implementation of disjoint-set data structure with union-by-size and path halving.
-Only works with `std::size_t` IDs, for now.
+Only works with any integral, unsigned that fits in a `std::size_t`.

 ## Usage